Wiccan (character): Powers and abilities

 As Wiccan, Billy Kaplan is able to manipulate magical energies which allows him to alter and warp reality at will.
 While patterning himself after Thor in the guise of Asgardian, Billy limited himself entirely to flight and lightning-based spells.
 By stating an intent and focusing on the outcome, Wiccan is capable of a variety of feats, including, but not limited to tracking and locating others, illusionary disguises, tearing down force-fields, mass teleportation, concussive blasts, enchantments, astral projection, and telekinetic force beams.

-Billy must be able to hear his spells for them to be successful, but some of Billy's spells can be activated without words.
+In the past, Billy had to be able to hear his spells for them to be successful, but this is no longer the case.
 He has consistently been able to create force fields, teleport others, and generate lightning and force blasts with little or no effort.

 Wiccan was one of the many possible candidates for the title of Sorcerer Supreme, and has been described by the Vision as "one of the most powerful mages on the planet."
 Doctor Strange has partnered with a time-traveling Wiccan from the future and was confirmed that he succeeds Strange being the Sorcerer Supreme.
 Loki predicted that Wiccan will evolve into a god by his own right one day.

-In Young Avengers vol. 2, it is revealed by Loki that Wiccan is destined to ascend to a god-like reality warper who will rewrite the rules of magic known as the Demiurge.
+In Young Avengers vol. 2, Loki reveals that Wiccan is destined to become a powerful magical entity known as the Demiurge who will rewrite the rules of magic.
 He briefly achieves this form, and is able to view the past, present and future, as well as freely alter the universe.
 However, deciding that he is not ready to wield this power, he relinquishes it and reverts to his human form.

 In Doctor Strange and the Sorcerers Supreme, Stephen Strange travels to a dimension in which past and future Sorcerer Supremes are all gathered.
 Billy is revealed to become the Sorcerer Supreme in the future after Stephen.